deercreeklabs/lancaster/README.md

 *Unions may not contain more than one schema with the same type, except for the named types record, fixed and enum.
 For example, unions containing two array types or two map types are not permitted, but two types with different names are permitted.*

 In Lancaster, the data for both `records` and `maps` can be Clojure hash-maps.
-Also, multiple record schemas can be included in be a union.
-This makes it impossible, (or at least difficult) to determine which member schema of a union to use at serialization time.
+Also, multiple record schemas can be members in a union schema.
+This makes it impossible (or at least difficult) to determine which member schema of a union to use at serialization time.

 A Lancaster union schema is *ambiguous* if it contains: